A Unified Framework for Generalizing the Gromov-Hausdorff Metric: Abstract

 \section{Abstract}

-In this paper, a general approach is presented for generalizing the Gromov-Hausdorff metric to consider metric spaces equipped with some additional structure.
-A special case is the Gromov-Hausdorff-Prokhorov metric which considers measured metric spaces.
-This abstract framework also unifies several existing generalizations which consider metric spaces equipped with a measure, a point, a closed subset, a curve or a tuple of such structures.
-It can also be useful for studying new examples of additional structures.
-The framework is provided both for compact metric spaces and for boundedly-compact pointed metric spaces.
-In addition, completeness and separability of the metric is proved under some conditions.
-This enables one to study random metric spaces equipped with additional structures, which is the main motivation of this work.
+In this paper, an approach for generalizing the Gromov-Hausdorff metric is presented, which applies to metric spaces equipped with some additional structure.
+A special case is the Gromov-Hausdorff-Prokhorov metric between measured metric spaces.
+This abstract framework unifies several existing Gromov-Hausdorff-type metrics for metric spaces equipped with a measure, a point, a closed subset, a curve, a tuple of such structures, etc. \ali{Along with reviewing these special cases in the literature, several new examples are also presented.
+Two frameworks are provided, one for compact metric spaces and the other for boundedly-compact pointed metric spaces.
+In both cases, a Gromov-Hausdorff-type metric is defined and its topological properties are studied.} In particular, completeness and separability is proved under some conditions.
+This enables one to study random metric spaces equipped with additional structures, which is the main motivation of this work. \\ \textbf{Keywords.} Gromov-Hausdorff metric, Gromov-Hausdorff-Prokhorov metric, boundedly-compact, functor.